-- This idea is sometimes also referred to as leader/follower (or parent/child) replication. - What about node failures?
+- ullet This idea is sometimes also referred to as master-slave replication. - What about node failures?
 Our serializer is a single point of failure! - Can we have a more distributed approach of solving state replication?
 Instead of directly establishing a consistent order of commands, we can use a different approach: We make sure that there is always at most one client sending a command; i.e., we use mutual exclusion, respectively locking.

-Algorithm 15.10 Two-Phase Protocol
+Algorithm 1.10 Two-Phase Protocol